-Qila (KEE•LUH) comes from the Alutiiq word for SPIRIT of the EARTH, representing our focus on strength beyond the physical.
+Qila (KEE•LUH) comes from an Alaska Native (Alutiiq) word for SPIRIT of the EARTH, representing our focus on strength beyond the physical.

 Qila is a high-intensity Pilates-inspired workout that uses slow, controlled movement and purposeful cardio bursts to build strength.
 While intense, modifications and amplifications are always offered.

 Studio Qila is the first Native-owned digital fitness studio.
 Qila was named after our founder's Alaska Native (specifically, Alutiiq) word for "spirit of the earth," representing strength beyond the physical.

 Created by founder Bridget O’Carroll.
 Formerly known as Body by Bridget.